UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 The mismatch can come from:

-• School Profile enrollment was entered from memory or last year's register while SDMS has the actual current count
+• The operator entered School Profile enrollment from memory or last year's register while SDMS has the actual current count

-• Students were added to SDMS after School Profile was submitted — the aggregate total was not updated
+• The operator added students to SDMS after submitting the School Profile and did not update the aggregate total

-• Dropouts and transfers were updated in SDMS but not reflected in School Profile enrollment totals
+• The operator updated dropouts and transfers in SDMS but did not reflect them in School Profile enrollment totals

-• Class-wise counts were entered wrong in School Profile — a common mistake is adding a class's boys and girls counts in the wrong row
+• The operator entered class-wise counts incorrectly in School Profile — a common mistake is adding a class's boys and girls counts in the wrong row

 Fix: